portworx/talisman/cmd/talisman/README.md

 ### Restore scaled down shared applications

 During the upgrade, Portworx might scale down all shared volume PX appplications to 0 replicas.
-If the upgrade gets interuppeted in between by an unexpected failure, you can restore the shared volume PX applications back to their original replica count using below command.
+If the upgrade gets interuppted in between by an unexpected failure, you can restore the shared volume PX applications back to their original replica count using below command.

 ```bash
 ./run_shared_app_restore.sh"